-NASHVILLE, TENNESSEE -- First of all anybody is looking at auto insurance don't go with Permanent General there service sucks, they don't know how to talk to customers, and there fast friendly service is a joke, I had an accident not to long ago and I did exchange insurance information with the other person and lucky for me the cop that handled the incident was nice, but when I called them to report the claim I was on hold for 20 minutes and once I got through to report the claim, they told me that an agent would contact me.
+NASHVILLE, TENNESSEE -- First of all anybody is looking at auto insurance don't go with Permanent General.
+Their service sucks, they don't know how to talk to customers, and their fast friendly service is a joke.
+I had an accident not too long ago and I did exchange insurance information with the other person and lucky for me the cop that handled the incident was nice, but when I called them to report the claim I was on hold for 20 minutes and once I got through to report the claim, they told me that an agent would contact me.
 A few days later the agent from my auto insurance company called me and was rude, even talk down to me.

-So I ended being a smart #%# and telling them the truth and the accident I was in, could not see because of sun glare and told them that in the agent was rude with there response and it was the way they said, she rudely asked if the vehicle was moving or stopped and I told her that I could not till because of sun glare and she rudely said well you should have been able to till if the other vehicle was moving or not and I told her how could I when I could not see, until the last second.
+So I ended being a smart ass and telling them the truth and the accident I was in, could not see because of sun glare and told them that in.
+The agent was rude with their response and it was the way they said.
+She rudely asked if the vehicle was moving or stopped and I told her that I could not see because of sun glare and she rudely said "well you should have been able to see if the other vehicle was moving or not" and I told her how could I when I could not see, until the last second.